rachitnigam/rachitnigam.com/content/post/free-agent-cornell.md

 While the free agent system caused me some anguish in the decision process, it was not the primary reason I decided join Cornell.

-- My primary motivators were research that excited me, and people [^3] who are just as excited about it as me.
+- My primary motivators were research that excited me, and people who are just as excited about it as me.{% footnote() %}
+  Importantly, this includes other grad students.
+  Remember, you're going to be spending a lot more time with other grad students than you will with faculty.
+  {% end %}
 - The first year TAing requirement causes some amount of stress for new students.
 However, the department is aware of the issues and is trying to move away from this system.